 Military Service; discharged under honorable conditions or Active Duty.
-Or Spouses of Active Military personnel.
-(Proof of Marriage required.)

 Experience in a health care setting as a paid employee, minimum of 200 hours or current Licensure from a Certified Nursing Assistant (CNA)/Medical Assistant (MA) certificate program

 Work or volunteer service must be verified by a letter from the employer or volunteer coordinator, and include the number of hours served and duties performed.